 I have always questioned the designations of several Army Posts.
 For instance, Fort Bragg is named after Confederate General Braxton Bragg.
 Bragg may have been an honorable fellow who simply fought in a losing cause.
 That doesn’t matter to me.
-Point of fact, this guy lost every battle over which he held field command.
+Point of fact, this guy lost nearly every battle over which he held field command.
 He was a loser.
-Why would we the Post which hosts arguably the Army’s “Premiere Infantry Fighting Force” and US Special Forces Command to be named after a General who never tasted victory — a complete loser.
+Why would we name the Post which hosts arguably the Army’s “Premiere Infantry Fighting Force” and US Special Forces Command after a General who never tasted victory — a complete loser.
 Never mind that he was a Confederate General, the guy was incompetent and soundly defeated consistently in battle.

 With that in mind, I would change the following Post’s names as shown below:

 Fort Lee to Fort Montgomery C. Meigs (Quartermaster of the Union Army in the Civil War)